erichson/rTensor/README.md

 The CP decomposition is an equation-free, data-driven tensor decomposition that is capable of providing accurate reconstructions of multi-mode data arising in signal processing, computer vision, neuroscience and elsewhere.

-The ctensor package includes the following implementations
+The ctensor package includes the following tensor decomposition routines:
 * CP using the alternating least squares method (ALS)
 * CP using the block coordinate descent method (BCD)
 * Both methods can be used either using a deterministic or a fast randomized algorithm.
+* The package is build ontop of the [scikit-tensor package](https://github.com/mnick/scikit-tensor)

-The following illustrates the performance gains of the randomized accelerated CP decomposition routines.
+The following figure illustrates the performance of the randomized accelerated CP decomposition routines.
 ![toy](https://raw.githubusercontent.com/Benli11/data/master/img/tensor_speed.png)

 Installation